 Booking a hostel in a big city is never something easy.
 Especially in capital cities, you’ll find yourself surrounded with countless options, and it’s not always easy to filter out the best one.
 Depending on your travel style, you’ll have different preferences so not every hostel will fit your travel needs.
 We’ve answered some of the frequently asked questions on hostels in Barcelona so booking will be a breeze for you.

 What are the cheapest hostels in Barcelona?

 You’ll find loads of cheap hostels in Barcelona, but not all of them give you good value.
 These are the best cheap hostels in the city:

 What are the best hostels in Barcelona for solo-travelers?

-If you’re traveling solo in Barcelona, you might not want to go for private room, but stay in dorms instead so you can meet new people.
-In that case, we’ve got the best hostels for solo-travelers below.
+If you’re travelling solo in Barcelona, you might not want to go for a private room, but stay in dorms instead so you can meet new people.
+In that case, we’ve got the best hostels for solo travellers below.